Pierre Trudeau: Legacy

 Trudeau remains well regarded by many Canadians.
 However, the passage of time has only slightly softened the strong antipathy he inspired among his opponents.
 Trudeau's strong personality, contempt for his opponents and distaste for compromise on many issues have made him, as historian Michael Bliss puts it, "one of the most admired and most disliked of all Canadian prime ministers".
 "He haunts us still", biographers Christina McCall and Stephen Clarkson wrote in 1990.
 Trudeau's electoral successes were matched in the 20th century only by those of William Lyon Mackenzie King.

-Trudeau's most enduring legacy may lie in his contribution to Canadian nationalism, and of pride in Canada in and for itself rather than as a derivative of the British Commonwealth.
-His role in this effort, and his related battles with Quebec on behalf of Canadian unity, cemented his political position when in office despite the controversies he faced—and remain the most remembered aspect of his tenure afterwards.
+Trudeau's most enduring legacy may lie in his contribution to Canadian nationalism, and of pride in Canada in and of itself as a nation-state rather than as a derivative of the British Commonwealth.
+His role in this effort, and his related battles with Quebec on behalf of Canadian unity, cemented his political position when in office despite the controversies he faced—and remain the most remembered aspect of his tenure.

 Many politicians still use the term "taking a walk in the snow", the line Trudeau used to describe how he arrived at the decision to leave office in 1984.
 Other popular Trudeauisms frequently used are "just watch me", the "Trudeau Salute", and "Fuddle Duddle".

 Maclean's 1997 and 2011 scholarly surveys ranked him twice as the fifth best Canadian prime minister, and in 2016, the fourth best.
 The CBC's special on The Greatest Canadian saw him ranked as the third greatest Canadian of all time, behind Tommy Douglas and Terry Fox, from the over 1.2 million votes cast by watchers of the program.